 If you’re going to be hanging around the house (and who isn’t these days), go ahead and braise the beef in a Dutch oven on the stove top.

-- Cut the chuck roast into large chunks (about 3 inches across)
+- Cut the boneless beef chuck roast into large chunks (about 3 inches across)

 - Combine all the spices in a small bowl and sprinkle all over the chuck roast.
 If you want to do this the night before—even better!

-- Heat the oil over medium high heat, once shimmering, add beef and brown on all sides.
+- Heat the oil over medium-high heat, once shimmering, add beef and sear on all sides.
 Remove to a plate.

 - Add vegetables, season with salt, and cook until browned.